edwardlavender/flapper/README.md

     three-dimensions, and detection similarity matrices.
   - **[Tools4ETS](https://github.com/edwardlavender/Tools4ETS)**
-    provides a set of general tools for ecological time series, including the definition of time categories, matching time series (e.g., detection observations with environmental covariates),
-    flagging independent time series and simulating time series.
+    provides a set of general tools for ecological time series, including for the definition of time categories, matching time series (e.g., detection observations with temporally varying environmental covariates), flagging independent time series and simulations.
   - **[fvcom.tbx](https://github.com/edwardlavender/fvcom.tbx)**
-    provides tools for the integration of hydrodynamic model predictions (from the Finite Coastal Ocean Volume Model) with ecological datasets (e.g., detection time series).
+    provides tools for the integration of hydrodynamic model predictions (from the Finite Volume Coastal Ocean Model) with ecological datasets (e.g., detection time series).
 This facilitates the inclusion of hydrodynamic model predictions as covariates in movement models and the validation of hydrodynamic model predictions